Loading…

 If you have any more questions about your eligibility or applying for a grant, please get in touch via the form below and we’ll get back to you as soon as possible.

-“Since becoming a trustee in 2014, the Fund has continued broaden engagement with the local community in a variety of ways.
+“Since becoming a trustee in 2014, the Fund has continued to broaden engagement with the local community in a variety of ways.
 We’ve paid close attention to the issues impacting the lives of people living across London, and have engaged organisations that are making a tangible difference by tackling deprivation and unequal access to opportunities.”

 “I became a trustee over 10 years ago, and it is incredible to see how much the fund has evolved since then.
 As the firm has grown, we have received more annual funding which means we are able to support more organisations and increase the amounts of funding we offer.
 Being a trustee means I can help identify charities that support young people in our community, and I’m proud of the range of charities we have been able to support.”

-- Scott Barber, Partner
+- Scott Barber, Partner and Trustee of the Buzzacott Stuart Defries Memorial

 “Becoming a trustee in 2024 was driven by my desire to make a meaningful difference beyond the day-to-day responsibilities of my work.
 There are some amazing local organisations out there providing essential services to some of the most vulnerable young people in our community, and seeing how they transform lives is truly inspiring.”

-- Simon Wax, Partner
+- Simon Wax, Partner and Trustee of the Buzzacott Stuart Defries Memorial

 Close iconClose icon backback